Place Names (F) Fairview Quarry - Fruin

 This was the social centre of not just the Vale, but also much of western Clydeside.
 As Freddy had spotted, the next bona fide ballroom was in the west end of Glasgow.
 Arcari's was very well appointed, with an excellent dance floor, a bandstand that made most bands imagine they were Glen Miller playing Carnegie Hall, atmospheric lighting, and tight security.
 About half the population of the Vale were conceived as a result of relationships started in Arcari's - they mostly turned out to be married relationships, by the way.

-The final shop in the tenement row of buildings is now Pacific Wizgonies hairdressers and café, but Freddy Arcari also at one time owned it and there was a chip shop in it.
+The final shop in the tenement row of buildings is now Pacific Wizgonies hairdressers and café, but Freddy Arcari also at one time owned it and there was a fish and chip shop in it.
 The detached houses to the west of the shops were from about 1920 until the mid 1960's, Balloch Police Station.
 The final building on the south side of the Front had been belonged to Balloch Hotel.
 It housed their stables, a dairy and dance hall.
 It is said that the last dance to be held in it was in 1918, a dance to celebrate the end of the First World War.

 Sometime in the 1920's it became a garage.
 Wull Aitken owned it until about 1960, when it was bought by Harry Lynn who passed it to his son Tom Lynn, who sold it to John Glen.
 It was demolished about 2004 to make way for flats, but the site has lain empty since then.
 Across the road from this gap site, on the north side of the Front, is the Balloch Hotel.
 This is the oldest building on the Front of Balloch and the oldest licenced premises in the Vale.
 Parts of the present building date from 1820, but there has been an Inn on that site since time immemorial, servicing travellers using the Balloch Ferry or Boat as it was sometimes called.